mila-launen-otu/travelGo/README.md

 This is a branch of travel go that uses JavaFX for a GUI.

-It uses the maven build system.
+It uses the maven build system and this branch can be accessed by using "git clone https://github.com/mila-launen-otu/travelGo.git" to clone the repository and checking out the branch "GUI".

-to run the project with the build scripts type into the terminal "mvn clean Javafx:run"
+to run this branch with the build scripts type into the terminal "mvn clean javafx:run"

-to create an executable project with the build scripts type into the terminal "mvn clean Javafx:build"
+to create an executable project based on this branch with the build scripts type into the terminal "mvn clean javafx:jlink"